Published: May 2023

 1) Promote clear Planning Policy;

-a.
-Review how SuDS (both hard and soft components) are currently delivered in Northern Ireland ;
+- Review how SuDS (both hard and soft components) are currently delivered in Northern Ireland

-It is anticipated that changes to legislation and guidance may be required to support the future delivery of sustainable drainage in NI and the planning authority currently requires the consideration of such systems in line with Paragraph 6.118 of the SPPS.
+It is anticipated that changes to legislation and guidance may be required to support the future delivery of sustainable drainage in NI and the planning authority currently requires the consideration of such systems in line with Paragraph 6.118 of the SPPS and Policy ENV5 of the Belfast Local Development Plan.

 Proposals that accord with the policies set out in the Belfast LDP and this guidance must be accompanied, depending on the sources of flooding, by a Flood Risk Assessment (FRA) and / or a Drainage Assessment (DA).
 The detail of the Assessment should be proportionate to the scale and nature of the proposed development and the risks involved.
 The applicant should appoint a suitable qualified and competent professional to carry out the assessment.
 This Appendix provides guidance on relevant considerations and information requirements concerning both types of assessment.

-A FRA must consider the flood risk from all sources of flooding where the proposed development is located within or in proximity to the fluvial (river) flood plain, the coastal flood plain or the flood inundation area of a reservoir.
+An FRA must consider the flood risk from all sources of flooding where the proposed development is located within or in proximity to the fluvial (river) flood plain, the coastal flood plain or the flood inundation area of a reservoir.
 It should then identify measures that can be adopted to control and mitigate the flooding to the development or elsewhere as a result of the development.
-The main sources of flooding (under the implementation of the EU Floods Directive in Northern Ireland) are:
+The main sources of flooding (under the implementation of the Water Environment (Floods Directive) Regulations (Northern Ireland) 2009) are:

 - Fluvial – flooding from watercourses, either natural or man-made and either open or culverted.
 Such flooding is normally caused when channel or culvert capacity is exceeded and water flows out-of-bank onto the natural flood plain.